Time to first decision with review:

 Aims and scope

-BMJ Supportive & Palliative Care is owned by BMJ and is an official journal of the Association for Palliative Medicine, Australian & New Zealand Society of Palliative Medicine, Hospice UK and Palliative Care Research Society.
+BMJ Supportive & Palliative Care is owned by BMJ and is an official journal of the Association for Palliative Medicine, Australian & New Zealand Society of Palliative Medicine and Hospice UK .

 For all contact information please refer to the Contact us page.